marklogic/node-client-api/CONTRIBUTING.md

 There are also tests in the `test-complete` folder.
 The setup for these is more complicated and can be found in the `Jenkinsfile` file in this repository in the `runE2ETests` function.

+## Testing TypeScript support

+The 4.1.0 release will add TypeScript support for the client.
+To try this out locally and manually, see the `README.md` file in the `./typescript-test-project` directory.

 ## Generating documentation

 After installing the project dependencies, you can build the reference documentation locally from the root